Admire Moon: 2007: four-year-old season

 In 2007, he raced in Kyoto Kinen and won.
 He then headed to Dubai for the Dubai Duty Free Stakes.
-He finished first by half a length, winning his first ever Group One race, over Linngari, Daiwa Major, etc. On June 24, ridden by jockey Yasunari Iwata, he took on the Takarazuka Kinen by a vote of fans and finished first by half a length ahead of Vodka (the 2007 Tokyo Yushun winner), Daiwa Major etc., winning his first Grade I race in Japan.
+He finished first by half a length, winning his first ever Group One race, over Linngari, Daiwa Major, etc. One month later, he raced in Hong Kong again at the Queen Elizabeth II Cup in which he came third behind Viva Pataca and Vengeance of Rain.
+On June 24, ridden by jockey Yasunari Iwata, he took on the Takarazuka Kinen by a vote of fans and finished first by half a length ahead of Vodka (the 2007 Tokyo Yushun winner), Daiwa Major etc., winning his first Grade I race in Japan.

 In the middle of his four-year-old season, Admire Moon was sold by his owner Riichi Kondo to Godolphin for ¥4 billion ($33 million).
 The sale was confirmed on July 24 of that year.

-Admire then ran in the Japan Cup the same year in November and won by a head over Pop Rock.
+Admire Moon then ran in the Japan Cup the same year in November and won by a head over Pop Rock.
 With the Takarazuka Kinen win earlier in the year, Admire Moon earned a ¥130 million bonus in addition to over ¥250 million in prize money.
 Admire Moon retired after winning the Japan Cup.
 Overall, he raced 17 times, came first ten times, came second twice, and came third twice.
 After his retirement, he was named the Japanese Horse of the Year for 2007, as well as top older male.

+Death

+Darley Japan announced Admire Moon's death on September 7, 2026.
+He was 23.

+Racing form

+Admire Moon won ten races and struck podium four times out of 17 starts.
+This data is available based on JBIS, netkeiba, Hong Kong Jockey Club and Emirates Racing Authority.